patricksavalle/devops-project-template/content/developer-testing-strategy.md

 > - [Test driven development](#tdd-test-driven)
 > - [Behavioral driven development](#bdd-behavioral-driven)

-The trick of testing in general is to fail as fast as possible when bugs still have minimal impact.

 Developer testing is used to check if the application code is ready to be deployed.
 As opposed to [acceptance testing](acceptance-testing-strategy.md) that is done after the application is deployed to check if a new deployment can be put into production.

-> Another name for developer testing is unit-testing.

 ## Tips and hints